ddiLab/SageEdu/setup/general/PackageInstallationGuide.md

 To customize your current virtual enviornment with all the packages you need to follow the tutorials of the sensors, simply run the following command **within** your base environment **inside** the current directory (`setup/general`):
     `source generalEnvi.sh`

-* The script will require your password at some point
+* The script will require your password at some point and will change the pip, setuptools, and wheel versions
 * If you want to set everything up on your own, open the `/setup/general/generalEnvi.sh` file and take a look at what it's doing.
 If something in the file seems confusing, reread this document or take a look at the [Python Setup Guide](https://github.com/ddiLab/SageEdu/blob/main/setup/general/pythonSetup.md).